Formless Solutions

 Best results when

-• The audience, roles, and workflows are defined before the session.
+• The audience, roles, and workflows are known before the session.

 • Real tasks, examples, policies, or stakeholder context can be used.